 NORFOLK, Va. – A military jury found a Navy special warfare sailor not guilty late Wednesday of raping a Peace Corps volunteer in Uganda multiple times after he refused to wear a condom.

-Petty Officer 2nd Class Camaren Walker was accused of raping the woman in November 2010 in the East African nation while he was deployed as a construction worker in support of a small group of Navy SEALs.
-Military lawyers said he met the volunteer out at a bar one night while she was out with three other volunteers and that she willingly went back to his hotel room at the encouragement of her friends.
+Petty Officer 2nd Class Camaren Walker was accused of raping the woman in November 2010 the East African nation while he was deployed as a construction worker in support of a small group of Navy SEALs.
+Military prosecutors said he met the volunteer out at a bar one night and that she willingly went back to his hotel room.

 "He didn't want to follow (the accuser's) one rule for consensual sex," Lt.
 Aaron Riggio, a Navy prosecutor said.
 "She was very clear what her rule was."